Download PDF

 Government Size

-The top individual income tax rate is 15 percent, and the top corporate tax rate is 20 percent.
-Political turmoil and civil conflict have severely damaged the overall fiscal situation, and the impact of the ongoing conflict’s escalating cost is compounded by the collapse of oil and tax revenue.
-Economic policymaking has concentrated largely on marshalling limited fiscal resources to meet public salary payments and finance the conflict.
+Political turmoil and civil conflict have severely damaged the overall fiscal situation, and the collapse of oil and tax revenue compounds the impact of the conflict’s escalating cost.
+Economic policymaking is focused largely on marshalling limited fiscal resources to finance the conflict.

 Regulatory Efficiency